-• The GX-2009 provides the combustible sensor with some protection against exposure to high levels of combustible gas.
-It does this by turning off the combustible sensor power temporarily when it determines that an over scale (more than 100% LEL) concentration of combustible gas is present that may damage the sensor.
-Nevertheless, concentrations of combustible gas of more than 100% LEL can still affect the zero level or calibration of the combustible sensor if the concentration is high enough.
+The GX-2009 provides the combustible gas sensor with some protection against exposure to high levels of combustible gas.
+It does this by turning off the combustible gas sensor power temporarily when it determines that an over scale (more than 5.00 vol%) concentration of combustible gas is present that may damage the sensor.
+Nevertheless, concentrations of combustible gas of more than 5.00 vol% can still affect the zero level or calibration of the combustible gas sensor if the concentration is high enough.

-CAUTION: Do not expose the combustible sensor to high concentrations of combustible gas such as that from a butane lighter.
+CAUTION: Do not expose the combustible gas sensor to high concentrations of combustible gas such as that from a butane lighter.
 Exposure to high concentrations of combustible gas may adversely affect the performance of the sensor.

-CAUTION: Any rapid increase in the combustible gas reading followed by a declining or erratic reading may indicate a gas concentration above the LEL which may be hazardous.
+CAUTION: Any rapid increase in the combustible gas reading followed by a declining or erratic reading may indicate a hazardous gas concentration.

-Some gases such as silicone vapors, chlorinated hydrocarbons, and sulphur compounds can contaminate the detection elements inside the combustible sensor damaging the sensor and resulting in reduced response to combustible gas.
+Some gases such as silicone vapors, chlorinated hydrocarbons, and sulphur compounds can contaminate the detection elements inside the combustible gas sensor damaging the sensor and resulting in reduced response to combustible gas.
 Make every effort to avoid these gases.
-The H2S scrubber disks protect the combustible sensor from H2S, but you should avoid other sulphur compounds.
+The H2S scrubber disks protect the combustible gas sensor from H2S, but you should avoid other sulphur compounds.